NameLord/Reyna-Valorant-Clone/README.md

 - F2 - Reset Abbilities Amount to Default

 # Abbilities

+- If Empress is active and kills an enemy will automatically heals you if the soul is existing.

 - .[C] Leer = Throw an eye which enemy will not attack you if it exists + Some Bonuses on it , it heals the enemy if it exists and if the eye touches the enemy it deals damage.
 - .[Q] Devour = If the soul orb exists and presses on it it heals you + if you have Empress On it gives Big Movement Speed
 - .[E] Dismiss = same as Devour but it not heals or do damage. it gives more big movement speed than normal if you have Empress On it , makes you invulnerable + invisible to enemy eyes.